 100 grams of hummus contain 166 calories, 7.9 grams of protein, and 14.3 grams of carbs.
 It is also loaded with iron, zinc, vitamin B6 and potassium among other minerals.

 Suggested article: Potassium And Gout (Why It Must Be A Part Of Our Diet?)

 Hummus is also rich in fiber and it is known to promote gut health and growth of healthy bacteria inside.
 100 grams of hummus will provide 24% of daily need for fiber in women and 16% for men.

 Suggested article: Gout And Fiber – Links, Effects And Summary

-I am proud to say that you can mix and match hummus and gout and the link is more important than you may believe.
+You can mix and match hummus and gout and the link is more important than you may believe.
 In the essence, hummus is used to decrease inflammation.
 We all know that gout is an inflammatory disease.

 This benefit comes from two main ingredients.
 The first is olive oil which is known to have powerful anti-inflammatory properties and it can be used for chronic inflammation such as gout.
 This is possible thanks to high level of antioxidants found in olive oil.